-If possible, if your cat starts whipping their tail that means they want you to stop doing whatever you are doing.
+Sometimes a cat will have their tail swish side to side or back and forth.That means they want you to stop doing whatever you are doing.
 If you are petting them, then I would recommend backing away.
 But sometimes that is not always possible.
 My cat, Phoebe, will always whip her tail when I am carrying her places.
 Mostly because she does not like to be carried.
 However, there are some instances where she HAS to be carried (like to the car when we are going places).
 The alternatives are she follows me to the car (I wish!) or goes into a carrier while I carry her to the car.
 As much as she hates the carrier, I think 30 seconds of annoyance is worth her safety.

 So if you are in a position where you can stop whatever you are doing with your cat when you notice the tail whipping back and forth, then it is recommended.
+They are probably feeling agressive.
 However, there are some instances where they just have to be annoyed for a second.
 Much like kids, sometimes you have to do what’s best for them rather than what they want!

 6. The tail in a neutral position slowing going back and forth